• Pistol River Rockhounding is a popular adventure on the Oregon Coast

 Pistol River Rockhounding

-One of the most popular rock-collecting spots is the large gravel bar in a short distance north of the bridge at milepost 339.
+One of the most popular rock-collecting spots is the large gravel bar a short distance north of the bridge at milepost 339.

 Big chunks of white quartz, red brecciated jasper, and green jasper are abundant year-round.
 Agates range from small to larger clear pieces, sometimes showing banding — and occasionally, you might even find carnelian.
 Check the gravels along the riverbanks and in the water during low tide.